TeachBooks/TeachBooks/README.md

 The package is a CLI tool that primarily provides a wrapper around the Jupyter Book package.
 In this case "wrapper" refers to the CLI usage: CLI commands generally invoke `jupyter-book` commands internally; the `jupyter-book` package is _not_ distributed within the `teachbooks` package.

-The source code and function of the package is documented on a Sphinx-built website: [teachbooks.github.io/TeachBooks/](https://teachbooks.github.io/TeachBooks/) _(website is live, but currently a work in progress)._
+The source code and function of the package is documented on a Sphinx-built website: [teachbooks.github.io/TeachBooks/](https://teachbooks.github.io/TeachBooks/)

-_Through the end of 2024 the package and related TeachBooks tooling are in active development.
-We expect to reach a more stable setup by Summer 2025, once the academic year wraps up._

 ## TeachBooks